TalaoDAO/oidc4vc-server/docs/source/contents.rst

 Thanks to the Ethereum community which provide us with great tools, Solidity code and inspiration.

 Special thanks to `Spruce <https://www.spruceid.com/>`_ for their implementation of SSI and its wide JSON_LD signing suite.

-Special thanks to `the WalletConnect team <https://walletconnect.org/>`_ for their implementation of an awesome protocol to connect crypto wallets with Dapps.

 Special thanks to `OriginProtocol <https://originprotocol.com/>`_ for their implementation of `ERC 725 and ERC 735 <https://erc725alliance.org/>`_, which we use with slight modifications.